mistycheney/testStereoAlgs/README.md

 1. Set variables in run.sh.

     `IMGPATH` contains *horizontally rectified* image pairs.
     Vertically rectified pairs (such as our staircase scenes) must be rotated 90 degrees before passing to stereo matching programs.
-Some algorithms are very slow for high-resolution images, in that case you can use [ImageMagick](http://www.imagemagick.org/Usage/) to shrink the images.
-For example: `convert $IMG -resize 25% $IMG_SMALL`.
+You can use the command-line tools of [ImageMagick](http://www.imagemagick.org/Usage/) to do these kinds of simple transformation.
+For example: `convert $IMG -rotate 90 $IMG_ROT`.
+Some algorithms are very slow for high-resolution images, in that case you can shrink the images using, for example, `convert $IMG -resize 25% $IMG_SMALL`.

     `OUTPUTPATH` contains the output disparity maps.
 Each output is suffixed by the algorithm name used to generate it.